FuelLabs/fuel-mcp-server/README.md

-# Bun ChromaDB Markdown Indexer

-This project demonstrates indexing markdown documents into ChromaDB using Bun, Typescript, and open-source embeddings (via Transformers.js).
+# Fuel Network & Sway Language MCP Server

+This project provides a Multi-Component Protocol (MCP) server specifically designed for the Fuel Network and Sway Language ecosystem.
+It allows IDEs (like VS Code with the appropriate extension) to connect and seamlessly interact with Fuel documentation, enabling easier searching, understanding, and development within Fuel projects.

+This server indexes Fuel and Sway documentation (including markdown files and potentially other formats in the future) into a vector database (currently ChromaDB) using open-source embeddings (via Transformers.js).
+This allows for powerful semantic search capabilities directly within the development environment.

 ## Project Structure